 After a week, Miley began to feel better.
-Her fur grew back and she appeared more “alive”.
+Her fur grew back and she appeared more “alive.”
 She began to trust and love humans again.

 Miley was so thankful to the rescue team that she even started giving kisses to one of the volunteers.
-Miley was ready to give back the kindness and goodness she had received, and it was during time that Frankie appeared—another stray dog that had also been found on the streets of L.A.
+Miley was ready to give back the kindness and goodness she had received, and it was during that time that Frankie appeared—another stray dog that had also been found on the streets of L.A.

-Frankie was also living on a pile of trash, except that he was living in a tunnel under a large highway.
+Frankie had also been living on a pile of trash, except that he was living in a tunnel under a large highway.
 He too was very traumatized and terrified, maybe even more than Miley.
 He was scared of everything and fear dominated his life.
 But when Frankie was introduced to Miley, they quickly became close friends.

 Frankie and Miley’s close friendship was the inspiration for this painting

-Miley, who already felt some love and learned how to trust, was a great teacher for Frankie, who under her wing, could finally open up and be a happy dog.
+Miley, who already felt some love and learned how to trust, was a great teacher for Frankie, who, under her wing, could finally open up and be a happy dog.
 The two cuddled together, played, and helped each other.